peteroupc/peteroupc.github.io/colorgen.md

 There are several methods of finding the kind or kinds of colors that appear most prominently in an [**_image color list_**](#Notation_and_Definitions).

 **Averaging.**  To find the dominant color using this technique&mdash;
-- add all the image color list's colors, or a sample or subset of them (for RGB colors, adding two or more colors means adding each of their components individually), then
+- add all the image color list's colors, or a sample or subset of them (for RGB or other multicomponent colors, adding two or more colors means adding each of their components individually), then
 - divide the result by the number of colors added this way.

 Note that for best results, this technique needs to be carried out with [**_linear RGB_**](#RGB_Color_Spaces) rather than companded RGB colors.

 [**Color quantization**](https://en.wikipedia.org/wiki/Color_quantization).
 In this technique, the image color list's colors are reduced to a small set of colors (for example, ten to twenty).
-Quantization algorithms include _k_-means clustering (see the previous section).
+Quantization algorithms include _k_-means clustering (see the previous section), recursive subdivision, and octrees.
 Again, for best results, color quantization needs to be carried out with [**_linear RGB_**](#RGB_Color_Spaces) rather than companded RGB colors.

 **Histogram binning.** To find the dominant colors using this technique (which is independent of color model):